ankita34359/Complete-JavaScript/02_Lecture: Understanding var, let and const/02_Notes.md

 #### Can Be Redeclared:

-- You can declare the same variable multiple times without any errors.
+- We can declare the same variable multiple times without any errors.

 #### Hoisting: